Sokolsky District, Vologda Oblast

 Sokolsky District (Со́кольский райо́н) is an administrative and municipal district (raion), one of the twenty-six in Vologda Oblast, Russia.
-It is located in the center of the oblast and borders with Kharovsky and Syamzhensky Districts in the north, Totemsky District in the east, Mezhdurechensky District in the south, Vologodsky District in the southeast, and with Ust-Kubinsky District in the northwest.
+It is located in the center of the oblast and borders with Kharovsky and Syamzhensky Districts in the north, Totemsky District in the east, Mezhdurechensky District in the south, Vologodsky District in the southwest, and with Ust-Kubinsky District in the northwest.
 The area of the district is 4100 km2.
 Its administrative center is the town of Sokol (which is not administratively a part of the district).
 Population: 14,951 (2002 Census);

 Geography

 The district is elongated from west to east and lies in the basin of the Sukhona River.
 The westernmost part of the district is on the shore of Lake Kubenskoye.
 The source of the Sukhona is located in Ust-Kubinsky District, but a relatively short stretch of the river course runs through the district downstream of the source.
 In particular, the town of Sokol is located on the banks of the Sukhona.
 The rivers in the central and eastern parts of the district drain into the Dvinitsa River which crosses the district from north to south, as well as into other tributaries of the Sukhona such as the Pelshma, the Strelitsa, and the Tsaryova.
 The northwest of the district lies in the basin of the Kubena River which forms the border between Sokolsky and Ust-Kubensky Districts.
 The northeast of the district is in the basin of the Syamzhena River, a major tributary of the Kubena.

 Considerable parts of the district are covered by forests.